 We are considering a change to the regulations that would delete language requiring that “two or more representatives” of these membership categories serve on the Board.
 During the public comment period following the publication of the WIA Interim Final Rule, a commenter suggested that 1 U.S.C.
 1 provides legal support for the interpretation that WIA sec.
 111(b)'s and 117(b)(2)(A)'s use of the word “representatives” does not necessarily mean that Congress intended to use the word as a plural of each category, but rather as a collective reference.
 The commenter suggested that 1 U.S.C.
 1 provides that in determining the meaning of an Act of Congress, “words importing the plural include the singular.”
 In the final rule, we did not adopt the commenter's suggestion.
 Instead, we interpreted the language as signifying only the plural in an attempt to serve the interest of broad representation, while acknowledging the potential effects on Board size.
 65 FR 49294, 49300 (August 11, 2000).
 In light of the several Board management problems described above, we are reconsidering the commenter's suggestion.

 In reassessing the meaning of the word “representatives” in WIA sec.
 111(b) and 117(b)(2)(A), we are seeking comments on whether it is reasonable, as a matter of law and statutory construction, to conclude that Congress did not intend to require more than one representative from each enumerated category.
 Is there anything in the context of these provisions that indicates that the terms are meant only to import the plural, particularly when such an interpretation has resulted in Boards that are too large to effectively carry out their statutory duties?
 It appears that when Congress indeed intended to require multiple member representation it did so in a more clearly unambiguous manner.
-For example, section 111(b)(1)(B) specifically provides that the State legislature is to be represented by “2 members of each chamber.”
+For example, section 111(b)(1)(B) specifically provides that the State legislature is to be represented by “2 members of each Start Printed Page 76562chamber.”
 In light of this, we are considering whether to change our interpretation of WIA's Board membership requirements to conclude that they mandate a minimum of one representative of each category rather than two or more.

 We invite comments on whether to change §§ 661.200(b) and 661.315(a) to require a minimum of one representative from each specified membership category to give States flexibility to reduce the size of the Boards.
 Under such a rule, only one member would be required to represent each of these categories on the State Board and Local Boards.
 However, Boards would continue to have the option of appointing more than one representative in any category.